TrakBit/squarespace-static/src/markdown-pages/post-7.md

 ---
 slug: "/blog/live-chat-phone-support"
 date: "2020-11-19"
-title: "Live Chat Support or Phone Support in 2021?
+title: "Live Chat Support Or Phone Support In 2021?
 How About Both?"
 ---

 ### Why live chat needs to be the priority over the phone support for your online store in 2021.